fNIRS/snirf/snirf_specification.md

 use only alphanumeric characters with no spaces, with individual words capitalized.
 All values will be stored as strings, How strings are converted into numeric values is left to whoever defines the Key.
-However, it is required that dates be stored as YYYYMMDD, and clock times be stored as `HHMMSS.SSSS…` (24 hour format) for consistency.
+However, it is required that dates be stored as `YYYYMMDD`, and clock times be stored as `HHMMSS.SSSS…` (24 hour format) for consistency.
 Time intervals must be in seconds.